mountaintopsolutions/pi-crust/README.md

 # pi-remote-control

 A self-hosted, mobile-first **web remote control for the [pi.dev](https://pi.dev/) coding agent**.
+Half-claude code, half-jupyter notebook, half-dashboard.
 Run long-lived `pi` sessions on a workstation, then drive them from your phone, tablet, or any browser — typically over Tailscale on the private network — without losing context when you close the laptop, hand off to a phone, or restart the API server.